 Assistant Dean Linda Kao helped create the first virtual Immersion experience for Online MBA students.

-Back in March, SMU Cox’s Assistant Dean of Global Programs, Linda Kao, discussed a difficult decision with her colleagues.
-Kao, along with professors David Jacobson and Arjan Singh, debated whether to cancel the Online MBA Immersion originally scheduled for Seattle in June.
+Back in March 2020, SMU Cox’s Assistant Dean of Global Programs, Linda Kao, discussed a difficult decision with her colleagues.
+Kao, along with professors David Jacobson and Arjan Singh, debated whether to cancel the Online MBA Immersion originally scheduled for Seattle in June of 2020.